 Permit parking is enforced on all District property:

-Sunday and District holidays - no citations are issued for failure to display a parking permit.
-All other parking and traffic violations will be enforced.
+Sundays - no citations are issued for failure to display a parking permit.
+All other parking and traffic violations will be enforced 24 hours a day, year round.

-Motorcycles are required to have a permit.
-Motorcycles must be parking in designated motorcycle parking areas or they will be cited.
+Motorcycles are required to have a permit when parking in a regular parking space.
+Motorcycles must be parking in designated motorcycle parking areas or they will be cited for no parking permit.

 One-day Parking Permit